myragmayn/Latin-101/mastery2.md

 - eius filiis

 Cydippe asked the gods to grant **to her and to her sons** the best gift possible for mortals.
-- ab ea et ab eius filiis
+- ab ea et ab eius filiis ❌

 **That night**, they fell asleep and never woke up.
-- eo nocte
+- eo❌ nocte